 The government has confirmed 23 deaths, with the number expected to rise.
 It follows the 8.9-magnitude earthquake which sent a 4-metre wall of water inland across the Miyagi prefecture .
 There’s considerable destruction – 200 people have been washed away.
 Buildings, cars and ships were also swept by the raging waters.
 Several are missing on Japan’s Sendai island.
 The first wave has also reached Russia’s Kuril islands to the north, reportedly around a metre high.
 There are several fires along Japan’s eastern coastline, and 4 million homes are without power.
 The Prime Minister’s ordered an emergency response team to tackle the disaster – with aircraft scrambled to the worst-affected area.
 Communication is crippled and Tokyo’s Norita International Airport has been closed.
 The entire Pacific region is on tsunami alert – with Hawaii braced to be hit within the next few hours.

-Will Kohler is one of America's well known LGBT historians, He is also a a accredited journalist and the owner of Back2Stonewall.com.
+Will Kohler is one of America's best known LGBT historians, He is also a a accredited journalist and the owner of Back2Stonewall.com.
 A longtime gay activist Will fought on the front lines of the AIDS epidemic with ACT-UP and continues fighting today for LGBT acceptance and full equality.
-Will’s work has been referenced in notable media venues as BBC News, CNN, MSNBC, The Washington Post, The Daily Wall Street Journal, Hollywood Reporter, and Raw Story, Mr. Kohler is available for comment, interviews and lectures on LGBT History.
+Will’s work has been referenced on such notable media venues as BBC News, CNN, MSNBC, The Washington Post, The Daily Wall Street Journal, Hollywood Reporter, and Raw Story.
+Back2Stonewall has been recently added to the Library of Congress' LGBTQ+ Studies Web Archive.
+Mr. Kohler is available for comment, interviews and lectures on LGBT History.
 Contact: Will@Back2Stonewall.com